 The real-time event tracker I want

-While building Telebugs, I wanted live visibility into important events: new signups, purchases, license activations, onboarding completions, trial starts, renewals, and similar signals.
+While building Telebugs, I kept wanting a live pulse of the product.
+New signups, purchases, license activations, onboarding completions, trial starts, renewals.
+Small signals, but very useful ones.

 Messaging apps as a temporary solution